penrose/penrose/impl.md

 LIMITATIONS:
 - Requires knowing which constraints/objectives are "spatially related" (i.e. for which ones the grid pruning is even effective).
 Right now we just use `disjoint` which has to be spatial.
 - Requires that objects are fixed-size.

+# Debugging notes
+- 18 vertices but *without* the contains constraints => works fine
+  - 18 but *without* the disjoint constraints => works fine

+Could it be a problem with the total number of variables in the function?
+(119k) How does `Function` work, could it be related to anything after the reduce error at all, or is it purely interpreted?